-How do cookies work?
+How do cookies work

 - The name of the website that set the cookie.

 Cookies are an essential part of the modern web.
-They power many features which we take for granted, such as remembering you're logged in to a website, or the items in your shopping cart in e-commerce sites.
+They power many features which we take for granted.
+This includes things like remembering you're logged in to a website, or the items in your shopping cart on e-commerce sites.

 However, with great power comes great responsibility, and we should take the necessary steps to prevent them from being abused and compromise the privacy of people on the internet.